Tuskegee Airmen: Background

-Before the Tuskegee Airmen, no African-American had been a U.S. military pilot.
+Before the Tuskegee Airmen, no African American had been a U.S. military pilot.
 In 1917, African-American men had tried to become aerial observers but were rejected.
 African-American Eugene Bullard served in the French air service during World War I because he was not allowed to serve in an American unit.
-Instead, Bullard returned to infantry duty with the French.
+Bullard returned to infantry duty with the French.

-The racially motivated rejections of World War I African-American recruits sparked more than two decades of advocacy by African-Americans who wished to enlist and train as military aviators.
-The effort was led by such prominent civil rights leaders as Walter White of the National Association for the Advancement of Colored People, labor union leader A. Philip Randolph and Judge William H. Hastie.
+The racially motivated rejections of World War I African-American recruits sparked more than two decades of advocacy by African Americans who wished to enlist and train as military aviators.
+The effort was led by such prominent civil rights leaders as Walter White of the National Association for the Advancement of Colored People (NAACP), labor union leader A. Philip Randolph, and Judge William H. Hastie.
 Finally, on 3 April 1939, Appropriations Bill Public Law 18 was passed by Congress containing an amendment by Senator Harry H. Schwartz designating funds for training African-American pilots.
-The War Department managed to put the money into funds of civilian flight schools willing to train black Americans.
+The War Department managed to put the money into funds of civilian flight schools that were willing to train black Americans.

-War Department tradition and policy mandated the segregation of African-Americans into separate military units staffed by white officers, as had been done previously with the 9th Cavalry, 10th Cavalry, 24th Infantry Regiment and 25th Infantry Regiment.
+War Department tradition and policy mandated the segregation of African Americans into separate military units staffed by white officers, as had been done previously with the 9th Cavalry, 10th Cavalry, 24th Infantry Regiment and 25th Infantry regiments.

 When the appropriation of funds for aviation training created opportunities for pilot cadets, their numbers diminished the rosters of these older units.
 In 1941, the War Department and the Army Air Corps, under pressure — three months before its transformation into the USAAF — constituted the first all-black flying unit, the 99th Pursuit Squadron.

-Because of the restrictive nature of selection policies, the situation did not seem promising for African-Americans, since in 1940 the U.S. Census Bureau reported there were only 124 African-American pilots in the nation.
+Because of the restrictive nature of selection policies, the situation did not seem promising for African Americans, since in 1940 the U.S. Census Bureau reported there were only 124 African-American pilots in the nation.
 The exclusionary policies failed dramatically when the Air Corps received an abundance of applications from men who qualified, even under the restrictive requirements.
 Many of the applicants had already participated in the Civilian Pilot Training Program, unveiled in late December 1938 (CPTP).
 Tuskegee University had participated since 1939.